 Because we’re such a small country, allowing more and more people to own vehicles is simply not a sustainable idea.
 12 percent of our total land area is already used for roads, which is so much more than many larger countries.
 The government foresaw this growth in vehicle ownership a long time ago, and thus intervened early by introducing the COE bidding system in 1995 to control the number of vehicles on our roads.

-On top of the COE price, there are also other additional charges that jack up the Open Market Value (OMV) of cars.
+On top of the COE price, there are also other additional charges that contribute to the soaring car prices in Singapore.
 They include:

 - Additional Registration Fee (ARF)